qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/supported_data.rst

 ===========

 Raster data in GIS are matrices of discrete cells that represent features on, above or below the earth's surface.
-Each cell in the raster grid is the same size, and cells are usually rectangular (in QGIS they will always be rectangular).
+Each cell in the raster grid has the same size, and cells are usually rectangular (in QGIS they will always be rectangular).
 Typical raster datasets include remote sensing data, such as aerial photography, or satellite imagery and modelled data, such as an elevation